Are Your Gums Healthy?

-If we think about oral health, we may consider what our teeth look like.
+Thinking about our oral health may prompt us to think about the appearance of our teeth.
 However, our health is much more complicated than our teeth.
 We often overlook our gums in the pursuit of our dream smiles.
 One major step to a healthy smile is to make sure that your gums are in good shape.
 As a result, you need to know how to identify if your gums are healthy.

 The Appearance of Healthy Gums